 The message to take home from this list is that in the past, disease was hardly ever localized.
 Physicians did not think at the organ-level, let alone the tissue-level.
-For the purposes of disease causation and treatment, the human body was considered to be a single interconnected whole, and in a constant give and take with its surrounding environment.
+For the purposes of disease causation and treatment, the human body was considered to be a single interconnected whole, and to be in a constant give and take with its surrounding environment.
 When a physician in the past came across a coughing patient, they never thought, ‘Oh, there must a problem with the lungs or its membranes’.

-This localized, often reductionist way of thinking about disease and ill health is what Foucault called the medical gaze.
+This localized, frequently reductionist way of thinking about disease and ill health is what Foucault called the medical gaze.
 That is, on simply hearing the patient talk about their problems, the mental gaze of the physician, by default, penetrates the patient’s body and begins evaluating the possibilities of which tissues and organs inside could be affected.
 On a historical scale, this is a recent development in human thinking.
-Earlier, we never thought of the body as a working collection of discrete tissues and organs, with each capable of its own independent pathology and disease.
+Earlier, we never thought of the body as a working collection of discrete tissues and organs, with each having its own independent pathology and disease.
 Earlier, the gaze of the physician began at the body and ended in the heavens, traversing such elements as food, climate, family, community, etc. in the middle.
-Today, on the other hand, the medical gaze generally begins at the tissue, and often at the level of the gene.
+Today, on the other hand, the medical gaze generally begins at the tissue level, and often at the level of the gene.

 Lastly, it is important to remember that the medical gaze though no doubt a highly efficient way of managing illness, needs to be accompanied by a ‘social’ gaze of thinking about theand disease (and not just the biological determinants).
 Otherwise the gaze actually doesn’t penetrate deep.